Muhammedsuwaneh/reflexa-camera-app/README.md

 ### About

-This project is a feature-rich camera and media application built with Qt 6, QML, C++, and OpenCV, designed for use cases such as kiosks, photobooths, interactive installations, and embedded systems.
+This project is a feature-rich camera and media application built with Qt 6, QML, C++, and OpenCV, designed for use cases such as kiosks, photobooths, interactive displays, embedded systems or any Desktop computer.

-The application provides a complete capture-to-playback workflow, combining real-time camera control, image processing, video recording, and media browsing in a clean, touch-friendly UI.
+The application provides a complete capture-to-playback workflow, combining real-time camera control, image processing, video recording, and media browsing in a clean, touch / click-friendly UI.

 ![Screenshot](screenshots/Main.png)